-“The tenant has to think through lease location versus cost, lease terms and duration … and whether or not the office space … provides options for growth or expansion of the business,” said Jeb Ory, CEO of Phone2Action.
+“The tenant has to think through lease location versus cost, lease terms and duration … and whether or not the office space … provides options for growth or expansion of the business,” said Jeb Ory, a board observer at Quorum.

-You should also consider your trajectory and objectives for the near future to make sure a potential space can grow with your company, said Goodman: "Before touring any spaces, companies should ask themselves where they see the business in one, three and five years."
+You should also consider your business’s trajectory and objectives for the near future to ensure a potential space can grow with your organization.
+“Before touring any spaces, companies should ask themselves where they see the business in one, three and five years,” said Goodman.

-When you need a new workspace for your growing team, you might think it's best to rent the first space that meets your needs.
-However, Ory says it’s best to take your time and preserve optionality for as long as possible, which may mean embracing short-term leases while you search for your perfect space.
+When you need a new office for your growing team, you might be tempted to rent the first space that meets your needs.
+However, Ory said it’s best to take your time and preserve your options for as long as possible, which may mean embracing short-term leases while you search for your perfect long-term space.

-Ory noted you may even be able to find fully furnished office subleases and temporary co-working spaces until you’re ready for a long-term lease.
+Ory noted you may be able to find fully furnished office subleases and temporary coworking spaces until you’re ready for a long-term lease.

-“Our company moved four times within a single WeWork co-working space before we moved out to our own office,” he told Business News Daily.
-"We saved tens of thousands of dollars by taking our time to find the right space, rather than moving to a place in a hurry.”
+“Our company moved four times within a single WeWork coworking space before we moved out to our own office,” he said.
+“We saved tens of thousands of dollars by taking our time to find the right space rather than moving to a place in a hurry.”

-Unless you’re well versed in real estate, you’re likely going to run up against some confusing phrases in your lease agreement.
+After assessing your organization’s needs and, with any luck, finding office space that meets those needs, it’s time to sign on the dotted line.
+But unless you’re well versed in commercial real estate, you’re likely going to run up against some confusing phrases in the lease agreement.

 “Much of the needed information regarding the office search is communicated in industry terms instead of everyday language that tenants can understand,” Goodman said.
 “For example, a tenant might understand ‘total rent costs’ but not a ‘triple net lease,’ which a broker might say.”

-Don’t ignore these unfamiliar terms or brush them off — make sure you go over your lease with a fine-toothed comb, said Eddie Navarette of FE Design & Consulting.
+Don’t ignore these unfamiliar terms or brush them off — make sure you go over the lease with a fine-toothed comb, said Eddie Navarette, CEO of FE Design & Consulting.